Farewellez/CTF-Lab/README.md

 This is a learning log, not a formal guide.

 ```
-But in the end, there's only darkness and light.
-No one knows our next direction."
+"But in the end, there's only darkness and light.
+No one knows our next direction"
 ```